DavidGolodetsky/DavidGolodetsky/README.md

 In my work, I focus on creating clean and modern interfaces, and front-end logic.
 Currently, I’m interested in Vue.js, AWS, PWA, and Hybrid apps.

-Besides, I enjoy  photography, and playing board games 🤓
+Besides, I enjoy  photography, birding and playing board games 🤓